vainsoftgames/vsChatGPT-GML/README.md

-Using vsChatGPT, just need to add both vsChatGPT.gml & vsChatGPT.yy to your scripts folder in your game.
+Using vsChatGPT, just need to download/copy the objects & scripts folders in your game.

 I don't have functions/tools operational just yet, work in progress.